sundews/Sundew.Packaging/README.md

 - Use the standard NuGet client

 Performing package updates in large repositories can take a long time with the default NuGet client.
 As an alternative check out Sundew.Packaging.Tool:
-- Sundew.Packaging.Tool (SDK-Style projects only) - https://github.com/hugener/Sundew.Packaging.Tool
+- Sundew.Packaging.Tool (PackageReference only) - https://github.com/hugener/Sundew.Packaging.Tool

 dotnet tool install -g Sundew.Packaging.Tool